-■ Principal Stockholders
+Principal Stockholders

-The following tables set forth certain information regarding the beneficial ownership of shares of our common stock and OP units as of April 17, 2023 (unless otherwise indicated) by (a) each of our directors, (b) each of our named executive officers, (c) all of our directors and executive officers as a group, and (d) each person known to us to be the beneficial owner of more than five percent of our common stock.
+The following tables set forth certain information regarding the beneficial ownership of shares of our common stock, OP units, and LTIP units as of April 15, 2024 by (a) each of our directors, (b) each of our named executive officers, (c) all of our directors and executive officers as a group, and (d) each person known to us to be the beneficial owner of more than five percent of our common stock.
 Beginning one year after the date of issuance, an OP unit is redeemable for cash equal to the then-current market value of one share of our common stock or, at our option, for one share of common stock.
-Unless otherwise indicated, all shares and OP units are owned directly and the indicated person has sole voting and dispositive power with respect to such shares or OP units.
+LTIP units included in the table below are vested or will vest within 60 days after April 15, 2024.
+LTIP units that will not vest in 60 days are excluded in the tables below.
+Unless otherwise indicated, all shares, OP units, and LTIP units are owned directly and the indicated person has sole voting and dispositive power with respect to such shares, OP units, or LTIP units.
 The SEC has defined "beneficial ownership" of a security to mean the possession, directly or indirectly, of voting power and/or dispositive power with respect to such security.
-A stockholder is also deemed to be, as of any date, the beneficial owner of all securities that such stockholder has the right to acquire within 60 days after that date through (a) the exercise of any option, warrant or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account or similar arrangement, or (d) the automatic termination of a trust, discretionary account or similar arrangement.
+A stockholder is also deemed to be, as of any date, the beneficial owner of all securities that such stockholder has the right to acquire within 60 days after that date through (a) the exercise of any option, warrant, or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account, or similar arrangement, or (d) the automatic termination of a trust, discretionary account, or similar arrangement.